- Talent Management

 A guide to implementing and developing a mentorship program at your company

 One of the biggest challenges faced by companies is retention.
 Once they’ve identified and attracted top talent, how do they keep them?

 Retention is incredibly challenging in today’s workplace because the options for great talent are nearly limitless.
 Now, more than ever before, employees are changing positions, changing companies and even changing careers altogether and it’s easy for them to do so.

 A Guide to Understanding How and Why Effective Recruitment and Management of Millennials is Vital to Your Organization’s Success

 The Millennial Generation Defined

-First it was the Baby Boomers, then came Generation X, and now we’re in the midst of learning what a world is like as the Millennials take the reins.
+First, it was the Baby Boomers, then came Generation X, and now we’re in the midst of learning what the world is like as the Millennials take the reins.

 Millennials, in their most technical form, are defined as young people born between 1982 and the early 2000s.
 Sometimes you’ll hear Millennial characterized as someone born as early as the late 70s, but that’s a more rare classification.